appleiphonedddd/NDHU_Advanced_Computer_Vision_Spring/README.md

 # NDHU_Computer-Vision_Spring

-`NDHU_Computer-Vision_Spring` project belongs to the Operating system engineering at National Dong Hwa University.
-The purpose of this project is to compile source code then create a Linux Operating system in QEMU system emulator, finally you can input linux command line in terminal
+`NDHU_Computer-Vision_Spring` project belongs to the Advanced Computer Vision at National Dong Hwa University.
+The purpose of this project is to know about Computer Vision Algorithms and Applications in CS, including famous algorithms for images processing and etc.

 ## Contents